 But, there are so many high-quality wood fillers out there that it can be very difficult to pick out the correct one for your needs.
 I understand that not everyone will have the time to put the research in, so I picked out 10 excellent wood fillers and reviewed them for you.
-You can look at them and use the buyer’s guide to help you narrow down the 10 picks to find the best wood filler to help you fix your deck.
+You can look at them and use this home improvement guide to help you narrow down the 10 picks to find the best wood filler to help you fix your deck.
 As a bonus, you can use many of them year after year without an issue.

 Small holes can slowly start to rot and mold in your deck, and this can lead to problems with rotted wood that you’ll have to replace eventually unless you patch it.